What is Access Control

 - An electric strike is common in buildings were a person gets “buzzed” through the doorway.
 If the door has a push bar or panic bar exit like you find in many schools & office buildings that door requires a specialize larger electric strike.

 If the door is a metal framed glass door commonly referred to as “showroom” style door, they require a more complex locking system.
 These types of doors require the use of magnetic locks.
+Before upgrading the locks, you should first inspect the door to determine if it requires a commercial door repair service.

 - A magnetic device is installed on the door frame & a metal plate is fastened to the door.
 When the 2 plates touch they proved a magnetic holding force of 600-1200 Lbs.